bsuraj23/NineThirtyBatch/README.md

 What are Python’s built-in data types?
 Ans.int,float,complex,string,list,tuple,range,dict,set,frozenset,boolean,None

 How are integers and floats stored in memory in Python?
 Ans.Integers in Python are stored as arbitrary‑precision objects (with a header + an array of “digits”), growing in size as needed,but Floats are stored as 64‑bit IEEE‑754 double‑precision values inside a Python object with metadata.

+16/09/2025
+self? self is the convention used within class definition used to refer to the instance of class itself.

+static variable? the variable that belongs to the class,not to the specific object instance variable? unique for each object local variable? variable that declared inside the function and can only be accessed with in that function